jbcodeforce/python-code/docs/webcrawling/readme.md

 # Web crawling examples

+## Requests

+[Requests](https://requests.readthedocs.io/en/master/) is one modern library to do http calls.

+The Response object includes return code and text or can be transform using json() method.

 ## Using python multiple threading for assessing the most popular image on imgur.com

 This is the implementation from [this article from MARCUS MCCURDY](https://www.toptal.com/python/beginners-guide-to-concurrency-and-parallelism-in-python)